My first novel Edie on the Green Screen is out on 7.13 Books and a #1 Bestseller at Small Press Distribution

 In 2002, she created the Porchlight Storytelling Series with Arline Klatte, a San Francisco storytelling show that was monthly until 2013.
 Porchlight now does shows about five times a year and Arline and Beth also teach workshops.

-She has spoken or performed at the Museum of Modern Art, Yerba Buena Center for the Arts, the Hammer Museum, Shakespeare and Company, the Guggenheim Museum, Stanford University, Storymoja Hay Festival in Nairobi, Lollapalooza, the Lilith Fair, Brown University, University of Arizona Poetry Center, and many other places.
-She has been in residence at Rowland Writers Retreat, CESTA in Tabor, Czech Republic and the RADAR Lab in Akumal Mexico.
+She has spoken or performed at the Museum of Modern Art, Yerba Buena Center for the Arts, the Hammer Museum, Shakespeare and Company, the Guggenheim Museum, Stanford University, Storymoja Hay Festival in Nairobi, Lollapalooza, the Lilith Fair, Brown University, and University of Arizona Poetry Center.
+She has been in residence at Rowland Writers Retreat, CESTA in Tabor, Czech Republic, and the RADAR Lab in Akumal Mexico.

 Since 1999 she has been collaborating with writer/comedian Tara Jepsen on screenplays, stage and video projects.
+Their web series Rods and Cones was called one of the year’s ten best by Indiewire.
 They have performed at OUTsider Fest, Dixon Place, UCB Theatre, SF MOMA and screened their films at OUTfest, Frameline, and the Mix Film Festival of Sexual Diversity in Sao Paulo, Brasil.